 The band are release their brand new album in 2014 called ‘Paradise Filter’ only made possible by independent funding from fans and supporters via a highly successful PledgeMusic campaign.

-They continue to tour the world and are still a very exiting live act.
+They continue to tour the world and are still a very exciting live act.
+In 2018 They are looking forward to celebrating their 50th Anniversary with a series of concerts.